Jonny Howson

-Jonathan Mark Howson (born 21 May 1988) is an English professional footballer and coach who plays as a defensive midfielder.
+Jonathan Mark Howson (born 21 May 1988) is an English professional football coach and player who plays as a defensive midfielder.
+He is currently the player-manager for Leeds United's Under-21 team.

 During his professional playing career, he played for three clubs: Leeds United, Norwich City, and Middlesbrough.
 He formerly captained and represented the England U21s.
 He is currently in a "player-coach role" in the Leeds United Academy.